litwellchi/BEV-SAN/README.md

 **

 ## Cite BEV-SAN
-If you use BEVDepth in your research, please cite our work by using the following BibTeX entry:
+If you use BEV-SAN in your research, please cite our work by using the following BibTeX entry:

 ## Thanks
 Our code is based on the BEVDepth(https://github.com/Megvii-BaseDetection/BEVDepth)